microsoft/Tools-for-Health-Data-Anonymization/README.md

 |substitute|Substitute the value to a predefined value.|Yes|
 |refreshUID|replace with a non-zero length UID|No|

-Setting configuration indicates the algorithm needs _defaultSettings_ and _customSettings_ or not.
+The True/False values in the `Setting Configuration` column above indicates whether the algorithm needs _defaultSettings_ and _customSettings_.

 ### Redact